 Each security company below is best in a different way.
 For example:

-- Scout leads with quick and cheap do-it-yourself (DIY) security installation.
-Monitor alerts yourself or pay for pro support.
+SimpliSafe leads with quick and cheap do-it-yourself (DIY) security installation.
+You can monitor alerts yourself or pay for professional monitoring.

 Read on for details about how these leading security companies work with Google Home.